lucee/lucee-docs/docs/04.guides/04.cookbooks/42.Query_returntype/page.md

 ---
 title: Query return type
 id: query_return_type
+categories:
+- query
+description: This document explains the different return types for a query with some examples.
 ---

 ## Query return type ##

 This document explains the different return types for a query with some examples.